Yolwoocle/bugscraper/README.md

 However, I am very lax with what you can do with the source code.
 Please feel free to reuse, modify, or remix the source code of the game for any non-commercial project, as long as you're not directly distributing the code, assets, or any executables.

-If it does not fit that description please [contact me first](https://yolwoocle.com/about) (I'll probably say yes!).
+If it does not fit that description please [contact me first](https://yolwoocle.com/about).
+I'll probably say yes!
+I don't bite :).

 <div align="center">
   🐛🐛🐛🐛🐛